Florida Bar Insurance and Liquor Liability: Why Premiums Jump and What Owners Should Check Before Renewal

 Need help reviewing a liquor liability audit bill, workers comp audit, or renewal package before you sign?
 Send our office the declarations page and audit worksheet, or call 1-800-252-6885, and we will help you sort out what changed.

-Carriers renew bar and restaurant accounts by looking at the full coverage stack: general liability, liquor liability, commercial property, workers comp, umbrella, prior claims, contracts, safety procedures, and whether the application matches the real operation.
-A clean account tells the truth before the underwriter has to dig for it.
+Insurers compare general liability, liquor liability, commercial property, workers comp, umbrella, prior claims, contracts, safety procedures, and whether the application matches the operation.
+Current sales, payroll, hours, entertainment, security, and loss information help them price the business accurately.

 The core policies to review together